 - A. Eligibility.
-Sick leave benefits shall only be provided to those employees in budgeted positions in classes assigned to the Sheriff's Supervisory Representation Unit.
-Sick leave benefits shall be provided in accordance with the following: - 1.
+Sick leave benefits shall only be provided to those employees in budgeted positions in classes assigned to the Law Enforcement Representation Unit.
+Sick leave benefits shall be provided in accordance with the following. - 1.
 Full-time Employees.
-Each employee in a full-time position shall be entitled to receive sick leave after the completion of 1040 hours of service. - 2.
+Each employee in a full-time position shall be entitled to utilize sick leave on the 90th day of employment. - 2.
 Part-time Employees.
-Each employee in a part-time position shall be eligible to receive sick leave after completing hours of service equivalent to six (6) months, provided, however, that the six (6) months shall be determined by multiplying the authorized weekly number of hours for the position by twenty-six (26). - 3.
-Extra-help Employees.
-Extra-help employees shall not earn sick leave. - 4.
+Each employee in a part-time position shall be eligible to utilize sick leave on the 90th day of employment. - 3.
 Provisional Employees on Original Appointment.
-If a provisional employee is given a probationary appointment without a break in service, the employee shall be granted credit for hours of service as a provisional employee for purposes of earning sick leave credit. - 5.
+If a provisional employee is given a probationary appointment without a break in service, the employee shall be granted credit for hours of service as a provisional employee for purposes of earning sick leave credit. - 4.
 Employees Reappointed from Layoff.
-Employees who are laid off and reappointed within a period of twenty-four (24) months of layoff shall receive credit for hours of service accumulated prior to layoff for purposes of determining eligibility for sick leave. - 6.
+Employees who are laid off and reappointed within a period of twenty-four (24) months of layoff shall receive credit for hours of service accumulated prior to layoff for purposes of determining eligibility for sick leave. - 5.
 LC 4850 Leave.
 Employees receiving paid leave pursuant to California Labor Code Section 4850 shall not accrue sick leave.

-B. Sick Leave Allowance.
+B. Sick Leave Allowance

 - 1. Employees Reappointed from Layoff (within twenty-four (24) months). - a.
 Employees who were not eligible for sick leave conversion at the time of layoff shall, upon reappointment, be credited with all unused sick leave accrued at the time of layoff. - b.
 Conversion of unused sick leave at the time of layoff eliminates all remaining accrued sick leave. - 2.
 Reinstated Employees.
 Employees granted reinstatement shall not receive credit for sick leave earned prior to their resignation. - 3.
-Accrual Employees in the Sheriff's Supervisory Unit. - a.
-Eligible full-time employees shall be credited with forty-eight (48) hours of sick leave upon completion of 1040 hours of service. - b.
-Eligible part-time employees shall be credited with sick leave on a prorated basis proportionate to the authorized hours of their position, upon completion of the required hours of service under subsection A.2. of this Article. - c.
+Accrual Employees in the Law Enforcement Unit. - a.
+Eligible full-time employees shall accrue forty-eight (48) hours of sick leave upon completion of 1040 hours of service. - b.
+Eligible part-time employees shall accrue sick leave on a prorated basis proportionate to the authorized hours of their position, upon completion of the required hours of service under subsection A.2. of this Article. - c.
 Thereafter, each eligible part-time and full-time employee shall accumulate .0462 hours of sick leave for each subsequent completed hour of service (approximately 96 hours per year of full-time service) up to the maximum accrual.